Taxation of Fringe Benefits

 Simple Cafeteria Plans

-Small employers, defined as those with no more than 100 employees, can establish what is called a simple cafeteria plan that is presumed to meet nondiscriminatory requirements, obviating the complex testing rules that apply to regular plans.
+Small employers, defined as those with no more than 100 employees, can establish a simple cafeteria plan that is presumed to meet nondiscriminatory requirements, obviating the complex testing rules that apply to regular plans.
 Once established, the cafeteria plan can continue to be used until the business has an average of at least 200 employees in a subsequent year.
 The plan must cover all employees who worked at least 1000 hours in the previous plan year, but not business owners, including sole proprietors, partners, LLC members, and 2% shareholder employees of S corporations.
 The plan can exclude:

 Dependent Care Flexibility Spending Arrangement

 Employers may also offer a dependent care flexible spending arrangement, allowing the employee to contribute pretax earnings of up to the lesser of $5000 or the earnings of the lower income spouse.
-The employer may also allow a 2½-month grace period for unused dependent care FSA contributions.
+The employer may also allow up to a 2½-month grace period for unused dependent care FSA contributions.

 The rules for the dependent care FSA are like the rules governing the dependent care fringe benefit: